WeijunAlexWang/wwj/_pages/cv.md

 ======
 * B.S. in Software Engineering, Nanjing University of Post and Telecommunication, 2014
 * M.S. in Computer Technology, PLA University of Science and Technology, 2017
-* Ph.D in Computer Science, Nanjing University, 2021 (expected)
+* Ph.D Candidate in Computer Science, Nanjing University, 2017 - Now
-  * Visiting Scholar in Computer and Information Science, Temple University, 2019.9 - now
+  * Visiting Scholar in Computer and Information Science, Temple University, 2019.9 - Now

 Publications
 ======